8 Steps: What to Expect During the Adoption Home Study Process

 You are almost there!
 Your home study provider will finish the written report and send a copy of the document to you.

-Confirm and Approve Your Adoption Home Study Document
+Confirm and Approve Your Adoptive Home Study Document

 Your Agency and the Home Study